Learn how to repair and restore your old deck with a fresh coat of paint.

 Step 2.
 Preparation

-Preparation is very important so the paint has a good surface to adhere to.
-The nice thing about Behr DeckOver is that you can paint over the old paint.
-HOWEVER, you still have to remove any old paint that’s peeling or chipping.
-If you apply paint over peeling paint, it will just peel right off.
+Preparation is key so that the paint has a good surface to adhere to.
+If you apply paint over peeling/chipping paint, it will just peel right off.

 I started with a pressure washer.
 It worked really well to remove the paint on the platform section but started to splinter the wood along the railing.
 So I ended up sanding the railing rather than pressure washing.
 And, though the pressure washer removed most of the old paint on the platform, I decided to hit that with the sander as well just for good measure.

-The instructions on the DeckOver paint recommend removing all splintered wood, peeling paint/stain, and deteriorated coatings with BEHR PREMIUM NO. 64 Wood Stain & Finish Stripper.
+Most deck paints recommend removing all splintered wood, peeling paint/stain, and deteriorated coatings with a stain and finish stripper.
 I did not use a finish stripper since I ended up sanding everything off.
 That said, our paint was peeling SO BADLY that it came off easily with the pressure washing and sanding – stripper wasn’t really necessary.
 If you’re having a hard time getting the old peeling paint or stain off, the stripper will help.

 If you’re painting a new deck – no need to worry about stripping the old chipped paint.
-Simply clean the deck really well (i.e. BEHR PREMIUM® NO. 63 All-In-One Wood Cleaner), rinse thoroughly, and allow to dry completely.
+Simply clean the deck really well, rinse thoroughly, and allow to dry completely.

 Step 3.
 Paint